 IT services business owners who pay close attention to sales KPIs will find themselves better positioned to spot and correct negative trends and manage their people.
 Rather than experiencing disappointment when a deal fails, or team members send out proposals with less than optimal margins, proactive providers take a more active role and work through potential issues in the early stages.

 Sales metrics give you that power.
 The best way to maximize MSP profit margins in your IT business is to stay on top of the trends and pitch in to correct troubling developments before they affect the bottom line.
-Being proactive and asking yourself the tough questions like: how do I maximize my profit margins?
+Being proactive and asking yourself tough questions like: how do I maximize my profit margins?
 What factors affect my profit margins?
 And even if it’s better to increase my prices by 1% or customer base by 1%?
-MSPs who spend time asking themselves those questions will find success in the long run.
+MSPs who spend time asking themselves those questions will find success grow their business over time.